sww1235/edc-mux-board/README.md

 and left and right are only important in the control software. </br> Primary selects output with bits 0-4.</br> Secondary selects which input volume is being controlled with bits 0-4. </br> Tertiary is a 8 bit representation of the linear volume control of the input in the output.
-Due to limitations within the binary multiplier, this must have a MSB of <code>0</code> so to represent a value from 0 to 127 </br>So to zero the volume of input 4 channel 1 in output 8 channel 2, you would send 3 i2c messages: <code>0001.1000</code> => <code>0000.0100</code>
+Value from 0 to 255.
+</br>So to zero the volume of input 4 channel 1 in output 8 channel 2,
+you would send 3 i2c messages: <code>0001.1000</code> => <code>0000.0100</code>
 => <code>0000.0000</code></td>